affiliate disclosure

 The plugin also comes with the image lazy-load feature.
 This helps delay the image display until the user scrolls to the viewpoint.

-JetPack Boost can also help improve the Core Web Vital Google report.
+JetPack Boost can also help improve the Core Web Vitals report from Google.

-The plugin optimises how content and files are sent from your web host server to the user’s browsers.
+The plugin optimizes how content and files are delivered from your web host to users’ browsers.

-For example, the CSS optimization feature will move the critical page styling to the top to load faster than the rest of the page content.
+For example, the CSS optimization feature will move critical page styling to the top, so it loads before the rest of the page content.

-This enables the user’s browser to load the critical content faster and doesn’t have to wait for all the content on the page to load.
+This enables the user’s browser to load critical content faster, so it doesn’t have to wait for all the page’s content to load.

 As a result of these optimization changes, the web page will experience faster content delivery, improved page speed, and the Core Web Vitals metrics.